3 Days in Makassar

 Afternoon

-- Embark on a boat ride to Samalona Island, known for its clear waters, making it ideal for snorkeling and other beach activities.
+- Hop on a boat to Samalona Island, a serene oasis known for its white sandy beaches and crystal-clear waters.

 Evening